2024/25 Flu_5

 QHMS reminds you:

 Seasonal influenza activity in Hong Kong usually peaks between January and March/April, with another peak in July to August.
-After vaccination, it takes 2 weeks for the body to develop antibodies against the virus.
-Protect yourself, your colleagues, family and friends by getting vaccinated against influenza.
+After vaccination, it takes around 2 weeks for the body to develop antibodies against the virus.

 Did you know?